rvegas/rn-eventsource-reborn/README.md

-# rn-eventsource
+# rn-eventsource-reborn

-This package that implements the [EventSource](https://developer.mozilla.org/en-US/docs/Web/API/EventSource) web standard with **some improvements** using low-level React Native networking primitives.
+This package that implements the [EventSource](https://developer.mozilla.org/en-US/docs/Web/API/EventSource) web standard with **`some improvements`** over forked library using low-level React Native networking primitives.

 There are several `EventSource` polyfills today, but none of them satisfy the following three goals: